TinuCH1976/link-library/readme.txt

 === Link Library ===
 Contributors: jackdewey
 Donate link: http://yannickcorner.nayanna.biz/wordpress-plugins/
-Tags: link, list, page, library, AJAX
-Requires at least: 2.7
+Tags: link, list, page, library, AJAX, RSS, feeds, inline Requires at least: 2.7
-Tested up to: 2.8.1
+Tested up to: 2.8.3
 Stable tag: trunk

 The purpose of this plugin is to add the ability to output a list of link categories and a complete list of links with notes and descriptions.